BetterThanTomorrow/calva/docs/site/get-started-with-clojure.md

 If you like the zero-install and the style of interactive learning that this guide provides, you should definitely check [Rich 4Clojure](https://github.com/PEZ/rich4clojure) out.

 You can regard it as a companion to this guide.
 It is aimed at practicing Clojure, starting at the elementary levels, bringing you to advanced stuff.

+???
+Note "Can I use Rich 4Clojure instead of this guide?"
-Some beginners will probably learn easier by using the 4Clojure problems, than by details about Clojure.
+    In fact, some beginners will probably learn easier by using the 4Clojure problems, than with this guide.
+If you think you learn better that way, I still suggest you start by opening up this guide and do the Calva part of the excerises.
+Then use the `welcome_to_clojure.clj` guide in combination with **Rich 4Clojure**.

+## ClojureDocs

+Clojurians draw tremendous value from [ClojureDocs](https://clojuredocs.org).
+It can be a bit hard to understand the implications of the terse and very precise documentation of the core Clojure libraries.
+At ClojureDocs the documentation for functions, etcetera, are amended with examples and advice from Clojurians.
+Crowdsourcing at its very best!
+It is a big part of the reason why you won't find an abundance of Clojure information at StackOverflow.

 ## Other learning resources

 * [Clojure Beginner Resources](https://gist.github.com/yogthos/be323be0361c589570a6da4ccc85f58f) - a much more comprehensive list than this one
 * [clojure.org Gettting Started](https://clojure.org/guides/getting_started) - the source of truth, includes installing and stuff
 * [Clojure for the Brave and True](https://www.braveclojure.com) - helping you from beginner to pretty advanced stuff, very popular among Clojurians
-* [What do beginners struggle with?](https://clojureverse.org/t/what-do-beginners-struggle-with/5383) - a ClojureVerse thread, where you can tell us about what you have found hard in picking up Clojure (It's what spawned this repository.)
+* [What do beginners struggle with?](https://clojureverse.org/t/what-do-beginners-struggle-with/5383) - a ClojureVerse thread, where you can tell us about what you have found hard in picking up Clojure.
+It's what spawned the creation of this guide.
 * [on the code again](https://www.youtube.com/user/VideosDanA) - often features Clojure concepts, with snappy, well communicated, and entertaining videos
 * [CalvaTV](https://www.youtube.com/c/CalvaTV) - Calva's YouTube channel often focuses on beginning with Clojure and ClojureScript.
 Subscribe, please!

 ## Help us help beginners